matryer/is/README.md

 # is
-Droppable testing helpers for Go
+Lightweight testing mini-framework for Go.